APTEI: Bahram Jam's Bald Head & Fascial Release

 Bahram Jam will go through relevant literature and determine whether or not there is sufficient clinical evidence to conclude that the Fascial Distortions Model is true and whether or not fascial release should be used as a primary treatment for persistent pain.

 Feel free to watch this course to learn the conclusions made by Bahram Jam about the use of fascial release techniques in the treatment of persistent pain.
-This course is free for all Embodia members!

 PT, D.SC.PT, M.PHTY, B.SC.PT, FCAMT